dart-lang/language/working/0698 - Enhanced Default Constructors/proposal.md

 The change is *non-breaking* for default constructors.
 Any existing valid class that gets a default constructor with the new specification would also get a default constructor in the existing language.
 It will have a superclass with an unnamed constructor accepting zero arguments, and it will have no fields requiring initialization, so it too will have an unnamed constructor accepting zero arguments.
 Calling that constructor with no arguments will initialize any instance variable with no initializer to  `null`  and call the superclass unnamed constructor with the same result as calling it with zero arguments.
 That is exactly the same behavior as currently defined for the default constructor.

-The change is non-breaking for mixin application because the semantics of forwarding constructors match the existing behavior when there are no further parameters declared.
+The change is non-breaking for mixin application because the semantics of forwarding constructors with no extra parameters declared matches the existing behavior for forwarding mixin application construtors.

 The added features, initializing constructors, forwarding constructors and initializing and forwarding default constructors, do introduce new ways to cause errors.
 We have attempted to minimize such cases, but whenever there is an implicit connection between two classes, a change to one may change the other without anybody meaning to.